 Expert Q&A: What is Pelvic Floor Dry Needling?

-If you have pelvic floor pain that's bringing on bowel, bladder, or sexual symptoms, the thought of sticking a needle into an area that's already sensitive might seem daunting, if not downright terrifying.
+If you have pelvic floor pain, spasms, or other symptoms of a tight pelvic floor, the thought of sticking a needle into an area that's already sensitive might seem daunting, if not downright terrifying.
 We totally get that, but we're glad you're here and willing to learn more — because dry needling is a specialized physical therapy technique that could offer you significant relief.

 As we'll dive into below, dry needling can decreasing pelvic floor pain and improve muscle function.
 After dry needling, many people experience a rapid improvement in symptoms.
 Pelvic floor dry needling can be especially helpful for “patients who have difficulty relaxing their pelvic floor with cuing and manual therapy alone, or for anyone who has suspected pelvic nerve involvement,” says Origin physical therapist, Dr. Christina McGee, PT, DPT.
 Dr. McGee finds that pelvic floor dry needling is also really helpful for patients whose pelvic pain symptoms are linked to scar tissue in the pelvic area, or for anyone who wants to try a new approach to treatment for their pelvic floor symptoms.